52North/OpenSensorSearch/CONTRIBUTE.md

 ## Maintainer Documentation

 Documentation for people who want to install and run their own OSS server can be found in the wiki.
-Just try installing and configuring the software on your system based on the tutorials in the Wiki, let us know what works and what does not, and if possible fix it yourself:
+Just try installing and configuring the software on your system based on the tutorials in the Wiki, let us know what works and what does not, or just go ahead and fix the documentation yourself:

 * Installation tutorial: <https://wiki.52north.org/bin/view/SensorWeb/OssInstallation>
 * Configuration: <https://wiki.52north.org/bin/view/SensorWeb/OssConfiguration>